sinbrive/Tetris-Clone-OF/README.md

-# Teris clone using Openframeworks
+# Tertis clone using Openframeworks